JPEN Author Guidelines

 - Educational and training strategies establishing best learning outcomes and fostering a robust community of nutrition support practitioners

 Brief Communications are preliminary reports of original, significant research results.
-Communications are typically no longer than 4,500 words, inclusive of all literature citations.
+Communications are typically no longer than 4,500 words, including all literature citations.
 Formulas, figures, and tables may also be added.
-Brief communications should include a Clinical Relevancy Statement, which is a brief statement allowing the reader to quickly identify the clinical applicability of the research presented in the article.
+Brief communications should include a structured abstract and a Clinical Relevancy Statement, which is a brief statement allowing the reader to quickly identify the clinical applicability of the research presented in the article.
 Please see an example here.

 Letter to the Editor